Chumi

 325Attends the Council of Nicaea

-Athanasius, as a deacon, accompanies Bishop Alexander to the Council of Nicaea, where he opposes Arianism and supports the Nicene Creed.
+Athanasius accompanied Bishop Alexander to the Council of Nicaea, where he played a crucial role in opposing Arianism and helped formulate the Nicene Creed affirming Christ's divinity.

 328Becomes Bishop of Alexandria